 The other vital thing to consider when editing and resizing your image is the area that will be visible on most platforms.
 YouTube requires that your image is viewable on TVs, but most users are using their computers or phones to look at your channel.
 This means that the large majority of your channel art will be cropped for nearly all users.

 Thankfully, Google has published a guideline for what areas of the channel art are always visible.
 The center area - at 1546 x 432 - will always display in view, regardless of the viewer's screen size.
 Keep your most important words and images directly in the center of your design, or use this YouTube channel art template to make sure your photo is in bounds.

 Step 3: Publish & Download

-Once you've edited your picture to perfection and resized it to fit YouTube's specifications, click "Publish" in the upper right-hand corner.
+Once you've edited your picture to perfection and resized it to fit YouTube's specifications, click "Export Video" in the upper right-hand corner.
 Kapwing will automatically begin processing your YouTube channel art, and it will be ready to download in under a second.

 When your picture is finished processing, click “Download” from the right side of the screen.
 If you're not signed into a Kapwing account, sign in or sign up using your Google or Facebook account – once you've signed into a Kapwing account, the watermark in the lower right corner will be removed from your final image.

 Now that you downloaded your photo, your channel art is ready to upload to YouTube.
 Just go to YouTube in your browser and click your profile icon in the upper right corner of the window.
 From the drop-down list, choose Your Channel.
 If you only want to change your channel art, click on the camera icon in the upper right corner of the channel art banner.
 If you're adding channel art for the first time, or would like to add social media or website links to your header, you'll need to click Customize Channel, then the pencil icon in the upper right corner of your channel art banner.